marklogic/flux/docs/import/import-files/json.md

 ## Advanced options

 The `import-json-files` command reuses Spark's support for reading JSON files.
-You can include any of the [Spark JSON options](https://spark.apache.org/docs/latest/sql-data-sources-json.html) via the `-P` dynamic option to control how JSON content is read.
-Dynamic options are expressed as `-PoptionName=optionValue`.
+You can include any of the [Spark JSON options](https://spark.apache.org/docs/latest/sql-data-sources-json.html) via the `-P` option to control how JSON content is read.
+These options are expressed as `-PoptionName=optionValue`.

 To support the more common use case of reading files containing JSON objects and arrays, the command defaults to setting the `multiLine` option to `true`.
 The `--json-lines` option is thus effectively a shortcut for changing the `multiLine`